Step 1: Register to Vote or Verify Your Registration

 Vote By Mail

 You don’t need a reason.
 Anyone in Minnesota can vote by mail in ballot starting 46 days before the election.
 You can apply for a ballot any time during the year, except the day of the election.
 Leave time for election officials to mail your ballot and for you to return it on or before Election Day.
-Your ballot will not count if it is received after Election Day so be sure you mail your ballot no later than November 1!
+Your ballot will not count if it is received after Election Day so be sure you mail your ballot no later than 10 business days before Election Day!